Check current streamflow conditions for:

 New Rule this year - Kids can no longer use worms in Joffe Lake.

-Road Construction between Norris and Mammoth and Craig Pass (Old Faithful to Lake) 30 minute delays.
+Road Construction - Norris to Mammoth road will be closed from Sept 14 to Sept 30.
+Craig Pass (Old Faithful to Lake)

 Yellowstone Lake has been producing some very large Cutts (24"+) fishing from shore with buggers and leeches - look for